jessonfoo/p002/week_6/6_technical_blog.md

 Copy your blog tempate into a new HTML file named `week6_technical.html`.

 ## Release 1: Research
+Select and research one of the topics below:

+#### Option 1.
+OO vs. Functional Programming
 So you've had some experience with Object-Oriented Programming (OOP) this week.
 Some consider Functional programming the opposite of OO.
 For your technical blog this week, research functional programming so you can compare them in your blog post.

+#### Option 2: Variable Scope
+What kinds of variables does Ruby support?
+Where are they accessible?
+When would you use them and what makes them different?

+#### Option 3: Class Methods
+Research class methods and desribe what they are, how to use them, and when you would use them

+#### Option 4: Blocs, Procs, and Lambdas
+What are these?
+How do they work?

+#### Option 5: Classes vs Modules
+Describe and explain the purposes of classes and modules.
+How are they similar?
+How do they compare?

+#### Option 6: Inheritance vs Composition
+What is ruby inheritance?
+What is composition?
+Which have you used this week?
+Create your own examples to explain how to use each.

 ## Release 2: Blog it!
-Write a blog post that teaches your audience about these two paradigms.
-Think of an example to use to teach your cohort the difference and SHOW your audience the difference.
+Write a blog post that teaches your audience about the topic.
+Think of examples to use to teach and SHOW your audience what you are describing.

 ## Release 3: Publish